Murder Attorney California

 The defendant is at a shopping mall.
 While he’s at the mall, he gets into a fight with another guy.
 So, to scare the guy, he begins randomly shooting throughout the mall.
 He accidentally kills a person shopping at the mall.
 The defendant can be convicted of second-degree murder because his actions were so reckless that even if he did not intend to kill someone, he was aware of a high risk that his actions (shooting randomly in the mall) could lead to the death of another person.
 As such, the prosecution will be able to convict him of second-degree murder.

 A person often drinks and drives.
-He is caught drink and driving and so the prosecution convicts him of a DUI and orders him to complete a DUI education program.
+He is caught drunk and driving and so the prosecution convicts him of a DUI and orders him to complete a DUI education program.
 While at the program, the defendant is advised of the high risk of death that can result from drinking and driving.
 The defendant is given a Watson statement and signs it.
 Three years later, he drinks and drives and gets involved in an accident where he kills a person.
 The prosecution will likely be able to convict him of second-degree murder because he knew that drink and driving is highly likely to cause the death of another person, yet he chose to drink and drive and ended up killing a person.

 In addition to first-degree murder and second degree, the State of California recognizes what is known as felony murder.
 Felony murder is a charge that can be brought against an individual who commits a dangerous felony that results in the death of another person.
 The defendant does not need to kill anyone to be convicted of felony murder, so long as a person died while the defendant or his co-conspirators committed an inherently dangerous felony.
 Dangerous felonies include armed robbery, kidnapping, rape, and torture.